schdie/we_firefox_ytop_mv3/README.md

 - Limitations:
 	- Doesn't work on live streams.
 	- Using the miniplayer may have unexpected results.
-	- Sometimes YT gives an unsuitable audio-only source, refreshing the page should solve it.

 ---